 As A Certified Aging-in-Place Specialist, John Can:

-• Work with an OT to develop a home modification or build plan based on the safety and functional needs of an individual or household
+- Work with an OT to develop a home modification or build a plan based on the safety and functional needs of an individual or household.

 “It has been such a rewarding experience to work on projects to make a house more accessible and functional, creating barrier-free solutions, that improve individual or family quality of life within their home.” said John Vendafreddo of Hogan Design & Construction “ I am excited to take on this additional role within the company and serve as HDC’s Certified Aging in Place Specialist.”